-Tall grass prairie restoration and procurement of local, ecotype seed is generously supported by TD Friends of the Environment.
-Thank you, TD Friends of the Environment, for supporting us in delivering a unique opportunity to 25 school and the community to engage in land-based learning and environmental stewardship.
+The first implementation steps toward Tall Grass Prairie restoration and procurement of local, ecotype seed has been generously supported by TD Friends of the Environment.
+Thank you, TD Friends of the Environment, for supporting us in our land stewardship and in engaging our community in land-based learning.

-With the support of the Winnipeg Foundation's Camp and Summer Programming Grant, we are able to partner with SOSD's BEEP and Indigenous Language Summer Camp to host summer opportunities at Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun.
-Opportunities bring urban students to a land-based teachings centre where experiences include outdoor learning and exploration, gardening with vegetables and Indigenous plants, land-based art, and cooking.
-We are thankful to be given opportunities to pilot programs and activities at our new centre, and to create meaningful relationships to the land that support ecological literacy and personal well-becoming.
+With the support of the Winnipeg Foundation's Camp and Summer Programming Grant, we are able to partner for two summers with SOSD's BEEP and Indigenous Language Summer Camp to host summer opportunities at Ozhaawashkwaa Animikii-Bineshi Aki Onji Kinimaagae' Inun.
+Summer campers were brought to the Aki Centre to engage in outdoor learning and exploration, gardening with vegetables and Indigenous plants, land-based art, and cooking.
+Additionally, Wayfinders' Summer School were supported over 2 summers to host science, geography, and phys ed. credit courses using a land-based design based at the Aki Centre.

 With the generous support of The Winnipeg Foundation Reconciliation Grant, we act to deepen awareness around our shared history and reconciliation as we share and care for 49-acres in our school division.
 In the spirit of reshaping our connection to the land and to each other, we facilitate relationship building to the land and each other through ecological and cultural ways.
-With generous support, we will restore 30-acres to Indigenous Tall Grass Prairie, create Indigenous plant teaching gardens and ceremonial spaces, grow and share healthy foods.
+With the generous support of The Winnipeg Foundation, we are restoring 30-acres to Indigenous Tall Grass Prairie, creating Indigenous plant teaching gardens and ceremonial spaces, and are growing and sharing healthy foods.
 We are committed to coming together in new and healthy ways as we respond to the Truth and Reconciliation Commission's Calls to Action and the United Nations' Declaration on the Rights of Indigenous Peoples.